drivet/website-11ty/src/now.md

 * Reading Leviathan Falls by James S. A. Corey.
 * Playing Baldur's Gate 3.
-* Replacing the rusted out railing on my front porch.
 * Trying to obtain my Italian citizenship.
 * Working as a senior software developer at Unity Technologies, doing mostly data and billing related tasks.
 The languages I use most often in my job at